Skip to Main Content

 How will my loans be impacted?

-Navient has indicated the transfer of its student loan portfolio to MOHELA will begin in the later half of 2024 but could take almost two years to complete.
-Borrowers currently working with Navient need to be aware they may soon have a new loan servicer to collect their payments and assist with loan tasks.
+Navient has indicated that the transfer of its student loan portfolio to MOHELA will begin in the latter half of 2024, but could take almost two years to complete.
+Borrowers currently working with Navient need to be aware that they may soon have a new loan servicer to collect their payments and assist with loan tasks.

 Based on problems that occurred during past transitions, it's also crucial for any borrower who sees a $0 balance on their Navient account to understand their loans are just being moved and not being erased.